vektorlab/pyvideo2/content/posts/a_tour_of_python_standard_library_(2_of_3).md

 Speakers: []
 Tags: [pycon, pycon2009, python-basics, stdlib]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-ATourOfPythonStandardLibraryPart002810-659.jpg'
-Title: '"A Tour of Python Standard Library (2 of 3)"'
+Title: 'A Tour of Python Standard Library (2 of 3)'
 ---

 Welcome to A Tour of Python Standard Library.
 Together let us explore the